BolajiAyodeji/Blogposts/cjyaj1be3000hvjs1z2ipvmuw.md

 ### Installing on Windows

 Follow the video below to install Hugo on your windows machine or read the [Installation guide](https://gohugo.io/getting-started/installing#windows).
-This video is a complete guide, but if you have installation issues, please let me know in comments.
+This video is a complete guide, but please let me know in comments if you have installation issues.

 %[https://www.youtube.com/watch?v=G7umPCU-8xc]